LTUX-Admin/LTUX-Admin.github.io/_schedule/day3.md

             I will go over how Oil Leak Games was founded on small games and how small game cycles saved our two person studio a lot of time in finding our team dynamic, defining our brand, and developing our skills.
         speaker: Jordan Ajlouni & Rachelle Viola
         time: 7:30 PM
+    -
+        name: Misanthropic Mechanics OR How To Find Your Game's Core And Also Make Games Faster Too!
+        description: |
+            Have your games ever felt like a jumbled mess?
+Let's talk about thrifty design and how to sharpen your game to a razor's edge!
+        speaker: Lily Valeen
+        time: 8:30 PM

 ---